-The Secondary Plan indicates that a portion of this site is within Special Policy Area 3, which is an area that may be susceptible to flooding associated with the Etobicoke Creek.
+A portion of this site is within Special Policy Area 3, which is an area that may be susceptible to flooding associated with the Etobicoke Creek.
 The Special Policy Area is divided into 4 sub-areas, each with distinctive characteristics in terms of their potential for redevelopment and opportunities to manage risk.